Biserial algebras and generic bricks: Some applications and problems

 \begin{question} Let $\Lambda$ be a $d$-dimensional algebra whose rank of Grothendieck group is $m$.
-Is there an explicit bound $b(d,m)$ in terms of $d$ and $m$ such that, to verify the brick finiteness of $\Lambda$, it is sufficient to check if there is no infinite family of bricks of length less than $b(d,m)$? \end{question}
+Is there an explicit bound $b(d,m)$ in terms of $d$ and $m$ such that, to verify the brick-finiteness of $\Lambda$, it is sufficient to check if there is no infinite family of bricks of length less than $b(d,m)$? \end{question}

-Observe that, by definition, every domestic algebra is generic-brick-domestic, but Exmaple \ref{0-generic-brick-domestic algebras which are not domestic} shows that the latter family is strictly larger.
+Observe that, by definition, every domestic algebra is generic-brick-domestic, but Example \ref{0-generic-brick-domestic algebras which are not domestic} shows that the latter family is strictly larger.
 Meanwhile, as shown in Example \ref{Example: gentle algebra not generic-brick-domestic}, there exist tame algebras which are not generic-brick-domestic.
 Recently, Bodnarchuk and Drozd \cite{BD} introduced the brick-analogue of the classical notion of tameness, and called them brick-tame algebras.
 Furthermore, they give a new dichotomy theorem of algebras with respect to this criterion (for further details, see \cite{BD}).
 This notion is further studied by Carroll and Chindris \cite{CC1}.
 Note that strictly wild algebras are never brick-tame.
 It is a folklore open conjecture, attributed to Ringel, that the converse holds in general.
 Adopting this perspective in the study of bricks, combined with the characterization of tame/wild dichotomy through generic modules in \cite{CB1}, naturally raises the question whether there exists an analogue characterization of brick-tame/brick-wild algebras via generic bricks.
 The notion of brick-tameness allows one to approach brick-infinite algebras from a new perspective, particularly in the treatment of non-domestic tame algebras and those wild algebras which are not strictly wild.

 As long as non-domestic tame algebras are concerned, a good knowledge of $m$-generic-brick-domestic algebras, for different $m \in \mathbb{Z}_{\geq 0}$, should provide fresh impetus to some classical problems.
 In that sense, the following question could be of interest and relates to Theorem \ref{Thm:Generarlization of Ringel's 1-generic-brick-domestic}.